Print this Page

 What is special character?

-Part 33 Section 414 of the Education Act 1989 outlines education with a Special Character as education within the framework of a particular or general religious or philosophical belief, and associated with observances or traditions appropriate to that belief
+Section 10 of the Education and Training Act 2020 defines education with a Special Character as education within the framework of a particular or general religious or philosophical belief, and associated with observances or traditions appropriate to that belief

 The more particular definition of Special Character is defined in each schools Integration Agreement as: